-A fun day at your local swimming area should begin and end with safety as a top priority.
-Be aware that beaches and other swimming areas can present risks and dangers.
+A fun day at your local swimming/boating area should begin and end with safety as a top priority.
+Be aware that beaches and other recreation water areas can present risks and dangers from drowning, injury, and waterborne disease.
+Storm runoff, flooding, and sudden weather can create especially dangerous conditions.